CSCfi/csc-env-eff/hands-on/modules/module-exercise-with-aligners.md

 ## Bioconda environment

 4. After aligning, we might want to check the quality of the alignment with RSeQC tool.
-As we can see from the list command above, it was not included in the biokit.
-You can try to look for it from the application manual page and by using the 'module spider reseqc'.
+As we can see from the `module list` command above, it was not included in the biokit.
+Like we learned, you can try to look for it from the application manual page and by using the `module spider reseqc`.

 No luck?
 What next?
-Let's look at the bioconda environment.
+Let's take a look at the bioconda environment.

 Some applications are installed and used as Conda environments in Puhti.
 You can use [CSC's bioconda environment](https://docs.csc.fi/apps/bioconda/) also to easily install tools from [Bioconda repository](http://bioconda.github.io).